imimperfectionsoul/getting-started-1/README.md

  ```bash
  docker exec -it <mysql-container-id> mysql -u root -p
 ```
-- After Connecting with the Network Run my app with MySQL but i faced some issue because in these existing procedure are not clear but after some research from online guide and portal i found the error and correct and as connect the container to our app network
+- After Connecting with the Network & Run my app with MySQL but I faced some issues because in these existing procedures are not clear after some research from the online guide and portal I found the error and correct and as connect the container to our app network

  ```bash
  docker run -dp 3000:3000 \